-Provide a brief summary in SOAR which addresses the items below.
+Provide a summary in SOAR which addresses the items below.

 - Summarize the specific project for this grant request and how it meets the program goals.
-Also include a brief description of current site conditions, community and government agency partnerships, benefits of the proposed project, and extent of public access, if feasible. - If the proposed project is located within a disadvantaged or critically underserved community, please describe.
-(See Appendix D). - Describe how the proposed project benefits a disadvantaged or critically underserved community.
-(See Appendix D).
+Also include a brief description of current site conditions, community and government agency partnerships, benefits of the proposed project, and extent of public access, if feasible. - If the proposed project is located within a disadvantaged, low-income, or critically underserved community, please describe.
+(See Appendix E). - Describe how the proposed project benefits a disadvantaged, low-income, or critically underserved community.
+(See Appendix E).